- What is Zwift?

-Zwift is a turbo trainer game that enables you to link you turbo trainer up your computer, iPad, iPhone or Apple TV, letting you ride with other cyclists in a virtual environment.
+Zwift is an online cycling game that enables you to link your turbo trainer or smart bike to your computer, iPad, iPhone or Apple TV, letting you ride or race with other cyclists in a virtual environment.
 Once upon a time there was just a garage wall to look at – with Zwift's technicolour worlds those days are long gone.

-There’s a range of virtual worlds to choose from – including Watopia, New York and London – and routes for various rides can be found on Strava where there’s a leaderboard for each.
+There's a total of 12 virtual worlds to choose from – including Watopia, New York, Paris and London – and hundreds of kilometres on virtual routes to ride.

 Is Zwift free?

-What equipment do I need to play Zwift?
+What equipment do I need to ride on Zwift?

 The most obvious thing you need to use Zwift is a turbo trainer.
-If you want immersive gameplay, are going to be using Zwift regularly, and can afford it, then a smart turbo trainer such as the Wahoo Kickr or Tacx Neo Smart could be a good option.
+If you want immersive gameplay, are going to be using Zwift regularly, and can afford it, then a smart turbo trainer such as the Wahoo Kickr or Tacx Neo 2T could be a good option.